Skip to main content

 Used for Breast Cancer

-Enhertu (fam-trastuzumab deruxtecan-nxki) is used to treat adults with certain cancers that have a protein called HER2 on tumor cells.
-These cancers include breast cancer, non-small cell lung cancer (NSCLC), stomach cancer, esophageal cancer, and other solid tumors.
-Enhertu is a type of targeted anticancer medication called an antibody-drug conjugate (ADC).
-This medication is given as an infusion through the vein (IV) every 3 weeks.
+Enhertu (fam-trastuzumab deruxtecan-nxki) is FDA approved to treat adults with cancers that have a tumor marker protein called HER2.
+These include breast cancer, non-small cell lung cancer (NSCLC), stomach cancer, esophageal cancer, and other solid tumors.
+Enhertu is a targeted cancer treatment called an antibody-drug conjugate (ADC).
+It's usually used when certain past treatments haven't worked well.
+The dose is given as an infusion through the vein, or IV, every 3 weeks.
 Common side effects include nausea, tiredness, and hair loss.

 basics-icon